marigold-dev/training-nft-1/README.md

 We will use two contracts for the marketplace.

-### The token contract.
+### The token contract

-On Tezos FA2 is the standard for Non-fungible Token contracts.
+On Tezos, FA2 is the standard for Non-fungible Token contracts.
 We will be using the [template provided by Ligo](https://packages.ligolang.org/package/@ligo/fa) to build out the Token Contract.
 The template contains the basic entrypoints for building a Fungible or Non-fungible token including:

 - Transfer
 - Balance_of